All the stabilizer codes of distance 3: The general construction

-Obviously pure optimal codes of lengths 16 and 32 exist.
-We shall postpone the explicit constructions of the pure optimal codes of remaining lengths to Sec.
+Optimal pure codes of lengths $16$ and $32$ exist.
+We shall postpone the explicit constructions of pure optimal codes of the remaining lengths to Sec.
 V where the pasting of stabilizers is generalized to the pasting of noncommuting sets of generators.
-In fact all the pure optimal codes of lengths $5\le n\le 37$ with $n\ne 6$ are summarized in Table IV.
-It is worthy of noting that there is another previously unknown optimal stabilizer code $[36]=[[36,29,3]]$, whose stabilizer is explicitly given in Table VI. \end{proof}
+A typical example is the construction of an optimal pure code $[36]=[[36,29,3]]$ whose stabilizer is explicitly given in Table V. All the pure optimal codes of lengths $5\le n\le 38$ with $n\ne 6$ are summarized in Table III. \end{proof}

-Lemma 1 ensures that there exist $[17-\beta]$ and $[37-\beta]$ for $0\le \beta\le 7$, i.e, optimal pure codes of those lengths exist and have 6 and 7 generators respectively.
-For $n\ge 38$ we have the following general construction:
+Lemma 2 ensures that there exist $[17-\beta]$ and $[38-\beta]$ for $0\le \beta\le 7$, i.e, optimal pure codes of those lengths exist and have $6$ and $7$ generators respectively.
+For $n> 38$ we have the following general construction: